 Blockchain or DLT can be used to provide the computational resources needed by AI through utilizing the computing power of machines that hold non-utilized GPU computing power.
 For instance, in a Bitcoin protocol, many miners are able to solve complex mathematical problems that a single miner cannot solve.
 Of course, this can be done by tokenizing computing power in the manner in which the value of property and services are being tokenized.
 Currently, it is possible on some blockchain networks for people on the network to share resources such as storage and computational power to do different tasks.

 Decreasing computing costs

 The demand for AI computation is doubling with costs increasing proportionately after every 3.5 months.
 Price is also being used as a lever to control usage which restricts innovation.
-The cost of GPU computing time on multiple cloud platforms is around $0.5/hour.With centralized system, the costs can grow prohibitive because of the need to invest in huge centralized servers and technology as demand for AI grows.
+The cost of GPU computing time on multiple cloud platforms is around $0.5/hour.With a centralized system, the costs can grow prohibitive because of the need to invest in huge centralized servers and technology as demand for AI grows.

 Today, distributed computing systems and marketplaces for GPU computing power, which entail blockchains that connect members in a network and these members can contribute or share computational power to complete given tasks including machine learning tasks.
 On these platforms, the cost of GPU computing is around $0.01- 0.05/hour.

 Improved data integrity